Kirito-E2D/Federated-learning-based-prediction/README.md

 These codes should be processed on Google Colaboratory or Jupyter.

-optimization is utilized to optimize the hyperparameters of ANN.
+federated model optimization.ipynb is utilized to optimize the hyperparameters of the federated model.

-fine tune.py is utilized to fine-tune the federated model using local data.
+fine-tune.ipynb is utilized to fine-tune the federated model using local data.